-- 1. Be at least 18 years of age. - 2.
-Complete necessary pre/in-service training based on the service plan. - 3.
-Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 4.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 5.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.
-Chapter 63. - 6.
-Have documentation that all vehicles used in the provision of the Companion service have automobile insurance. - 7.
-Have a valid driver's license if the operation of a vehicle is necessary to provide Companion services. - 8.
-Have documentation that all vehicles used in the provision of the Companion service have current State motor vehicle registration and inspection. - 9.
+- 5. Have documentation that all vehicles used in the provision of the Companion service have automobile insurance. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Companion services. - 7.
+Have documentation that all vehicles used in the provision of the Companion service have current State motor vehicle registration and inspection. - 8.
 Comply with Department standards related to provider qualifications.